johanbrook/medioqre/README.md

 **Frank the Tank** is an eight week project where we're building a 2D game from the ground up.
 That is: no graphics libraries or frameworks – we're writing all the rendering code ourselves.

 The goal is to create a simple game yet with stunning gameplay and beautiful retro pixel graphics.
 Know Mojang's Catacomb Snatch?
-Well, there you go.
+If you are – well, there you go.

 ## Game play